Admin Control Panel

 - Discovery walks all loaded scenes' root GameObjects and their active children, collecting MonoBehaviour components.
 Reflection is cached per type.

-- Only instance members are considered; supported field/property types are validated.
+- Only instance members are considered.
+Supported field and property types are validated.